turboSMTP/pro-mail-smtp/.wordpress-org/readme/README.md

 1. Navigate to **Pro Mail SMTP → Email Router**
 2. Create rules to route specific emails through particular providers
 3. Set conditions based on recipient email, source plugin, or other factors
+4. Use advanced operators like "contains", "starts with", "regex match", etc.
+5. Configure custom sender email and name for specific routing conditions

+= Proactive Email Alerts Setup =

+1. Navigate to **Pro Mail SMTP → Alerts**
+2. Click **Add New Alert** to create your first alert configuration
+3. Choose your notification channel:
+    * **Slack**: Enter your Slack webhook URL
+    * **Discord**: Enter your Discord webhook URL
+    * **Microsoft Teams**: Enter your Teams webhook URL
+    * **Custom Webhook**: Enter any custom webhook endpoint
+4. Set your **failure threshold**:
+    * `0` = Immediate alerts for every failure
+    * `1+` = Consolidated alerts when threshold is reached
+5. Configure alert settings and test the connection
+6. Enable the alert and save your configuration

+**Alert Features:**
+* **Smart Thresholds**: Prevent notification spam with configurable failure thresholds
+* **Consolidated Reports**: When multiple failures occur, get summarized reports instead of individual alerts
+* **Rich Formatting**: Alerts include detailed failure information, provider details, and site context
+* **Test Functionality**: Verify your alert configuration with test notifications

 == Frequently Asked Questions ==

 = Which email services does this plugin support? =

-Pro Mail SMTP supports standard SMTP servers, Gmail (with OAuth), Brevo, TurboSMTP, SMTP2GO, Mailgun, and many other providers.
+Pro Mail SMTP supports standard SMTP servers, Gmail (with OAuth), Microsoft Outlook (with OAuth), Brevo, TurboSMTP, SMTP2GO, Mailgun, SendGrid, Postmark, SparkPost, and many other providers.

 = Can I use multiple email providers? =